-- Senior Lecturer in Korean
+- Senior Lecturer in Korean and Asian Studies

 Research | Current

-- Korean politics and nationalism
+- Korean diasporic identity and diaspora-homeland relationship

-Dr Changzoo Song studied Political Science and Asian Studies at the University of Hawaii at Manoa.
+Dr Changzoo Song studied Political Science and Asian Studies at the University of Hawai'i at Manoa.
 His research interests include the politico-cultural dimensions of nationalism, Korean diasporic communities in the global context.
 He has been working on the nationalism and globalisation in the context of migrations of Koreans, and he is particularly interested in the following topics: Korean migrations Transnational lifestyles and identity changes of Korean Chinese migrant workers in South Korea, Comparative ethnic return migrations of Korean Chinese and Soviet Koreans to South Korea, Political consciousness and political participation of Korean Chinese migrant workers in South Korea, and Korean/Asian diasporic communities.